Emit07/piuma/PYPIREADME.rst

 Why is it called Piuma?
 ~~~~~~~~~~~~~~~~~~~~~~~

-Piuma (‹più·ma›) is the Italian word for feather and (from what I feel) the word feather can convay lightness.
+Piuma is the Italian word for feather and (from what I feel) the
+word feather can convay lightness.
 Also I am a little proud of the logo I made :]